joaohenggeler/web-cache-exporter/readme_body.txt

 * Short Option: -nd
 * Arguments: None.
-* Description: Stops the tool from automatically decompressing each cached file according to the Content-Encoding value in their HTTP headers.
+* Description: Stops the tool from automatically decompressing each cached file according to the Content-Encoding value in the HTTP headers.

 This tool supports the following compression formats and Content-Encoding
 values: